ZhenyaKh/coco-beholder/README.md

 sudo pkill -9 -f vegas                       # kill all the started processes
 ```

-* The second way is to make CoCo-Beholder show output of schemes.
+* The second way is to make CoCo-Beholder show the output of schemes.
 Change its
 source code, as shown below, and run schemes [as usual](#testing).

 ```bash